WheelerLab/px_his_chol/README.md

 * 29_backward_elimination_sig_genes.R: backward elimination of significant genes to determine which ones are independent

-* 30_make_coloc_input.R: converts from GEMMA and matrix eQTL format to input for COLOC script - https://github.com/hakyimlab/summary-gwas-imputation/wiki/Running-Coloc
+* 30a/b_make_coloc_input_MESA/GTEx.R: converts from GEMMA results and matrix eQTL format or GTEx download format to input for COLOC script - https://github.com/hakyimlab/summary-gwas-imputation/wiki/Running-Coloc

 Strikethrough: depreciated and not used for final analysis